Niemeyer-Research-Group/1DSweptCUDA/README.md

 ##CUDA instructions

 1. install the cuda toolkit v7.5.
-Instructions for all OS are on the sidebar here: http://docs.nvidia.com/cuda/index.html
+Instructions for all OS are on the sidebar [here](http://docs.nvidia.com/cuda/index.html).

 2. Find your GPU compute capability with the deviceQuery.cu program in the utilities folder in the samples folder included in the CUDA toolkit installation.
 Linux Path: /usr/local/cuda-7.5/samples/1_Utilities